-The Innovation Institute at MassTech is chartered to grow and enhance the Commonwealth's technology and innovation-based economy.
-The Innovation Institute works closely with academia, industry, and government officials, region-by-region and sector-by-sector, to enhance the capacity of the Massachusetts economy to sustain and support innovation.
-These efforts help create, attract, and grow companies in emerging and established technology sub-sectors such as robotics, digital gaming, advanced manufacturing, and cybersecurity.
+The Innovation Institute at MassTech is chartered to support the economic conditions for growth for the Commonwealth's technology and innovation-based economy.
+The Innovation Institute works closely with key stakeholders in academia, industry, public and nonprofit sectors to strengthen capacities in research, technology and business development, talent and capital which lead to new business formation and job growth in the state's innovation economy.
+These efforts help create, attract, and grow companies in emerging and established technology sub-sectors such as robotics, internet of things, advanced manufacturing, and cybersecurity.

-The Innovation Institute engages in grant activities, providing direct services and analyzing the Massachusetts innovation economy.
+The Innovation Institute engages in grant activities; manages projects and provides direct services for civic, industry and nonprofit organizations; and analyzes the Massachusetts innovation economy.
 The Institute also:

-- Supports rigorous, collaborative, interdisciplinary research and development partnerships at Massachusetts universities; - Enhances the ability of the Commonwealth's academic research centers to compete for millions of dollars in federal research awards; and - Secures the economic benefits of downstream production and employment for the Commonwealth as new research and technologies are commercialized in the marketplace.
+- Supports rigorous, collaborative, interdisciplinary research and development partnerships at Massachusetts universities; - Enhances the ability of the Commonwealth's academic research centers to compete for millions of dollars in federal research awards: - Secures the economic benefits of downstream production and employment for the Commonwealth as new research and technologies are commercialized in the marketplace; - Partners with and invests in novel talent development initiatives such as internship support, K-12 exploratory computer science and technology programs/curriculum; targeted higher education and adult education technology training programs; - Supports the growth of entrepreneurs in Massachusetts through business accelerator and mentorship programs as well as its direct support for the novel Global Entrepreneurs in Resident Program (GEIR), a program targeted toward qualifying international students for H-1B visas in Massachusetts.
+The Innovation Institute sponsors a GEIR Communities of Best Practice stakeholder group;